Table of Contents

 The above mentioned UPI payment flows involve the payer visiting the payee merchant’s app or website to initiate a transaction.

 However, for many regular, day-to-day payments, the payer may not visit the payee merchant’s app.
-It is also possible the payee merchant may not a have a website or app with a UPI payment option.
+It is also possible the payee merchant may not a have a website or app.
 Examples can be phone bill payments, school fee payments, short-term loan repayments, apartment fee maintenance etc.

 Let’s take Airtel bill payments as an example — If 1 million people were to pay bills by sending money to airtel@icicibank, Airtel would probably take a very long time to mark those bills as paid.